openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.frem``' intrinsic returns the remainder from the division of its two operands.
+The '``llvm.experimental.constrained.frem``' intrinsic returns the remainder from the division of its two arguments.

 Arguments: